 : :Check out the go guide for details of the tour, info on visas, climate, money, what to bring and more!

 Sandakan - Bilit.
 We set off this morning to visit the Gomantong Caves where you may get to witness the cultural spectacle of skilled ‘bird nest harvesters’ as they climb rattan ladders and use bamboo poles to collect these highly valuable swifts nests.
 The cave complex is accessed via boardwalk and there is a great opportunity to spot crested serpent eagles, kingfishers, and Asian fairy bluebirds as well as bats and the nesting swifts.
 The immense caves are a spectacle in themselves with ceilings 90m above the floors providing perfect nesting areas.

-We continue to our hotel at Bilit, the Mynes Resort where you can relax in the afternoon before we take a cruise on the river in the early evening in search of Long Tail Macaques, Pig Tail Macaques, Borneo Gibbon and the Borneo Pygmy Elephant.
+We continue to the Mynes Resort in Bilit where you can relax in the afternoon before we take a cruise on the river in the early evening in search of Long Tail Macaques, Pig Tail Macaques, Borneo Gibbon and the Borneo Pygmy Elephant.
 There is also the chance to hear one of the noisiest primates in the world, the Proboscis Monkey.
 We return to the resort for dinner and to discuss the day’s events over a cool drink.
 Overnight - Bilit (B, L, D)

 Day 4: Nalapak & the Death March

 Bilit - Nalapak.
 Today we get to experience some of the wilderness and nature of the region on foot as we retrace a section of the infamous ‘Sandakan Ranau Death March’.
 Our walk will take us about four hours, with stops along the way to learn about the history and flaura and fauna that we encounter.